Joint International Master in Smart Systems Integrated Solutions

 Proof of nationality.

 - Language ability: With teaching being given in English, the candidates must demonstrate sound knowledge of English.
-The requirement for competence in English is IELTS 6.5 with no component lower than 6.0 or TOFEL ibt (92) with no components lower than 22 or CEFR C1.
+The requirement for competence in English is IELTS 6.5 with no component lower than 6.0 or TOFEL ibt (92) with no components lower than 22 (or a PTE-A, MELAB, Cambridge or TELC test with CEFR level C1).

 - Student motivation: Strong motivation and relevance to the candidate’s professional development is essential to undertake the Masters programme, and should be demonstrated in the compulsory Letter of Motivation.